abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

     column\_info table has to have the three new columns 'mimetype', 'transformation', 'transformation\_options'.

+    Starting with release 4.3.0, a new input-oriented transformation system has been introduced.
+Also, backward compatibility code used in the old transformations system was removed.
+As a result, an update to column\_info table is necessary for previous transformations and the new input-oriented transformation system to work. phpMyAdmin will upgrade it automatically for you by analyzing your current column\_info table structure.
+    However, if something goes wrong with the auto-upgrade then you can use the SQL script found in ``./sql/upgrade_column_info_4_3_0+.sql`` to upgrade it manually.

     To allow the usage of this functionality:

     * set up :config:option:`$cfg['Servers'][$i]['pmadb']` and the phpMyAdmin configuration storage
     * put the table name in :config:option:`$cfg['Servers'][$i]['column\_info']` (e.g.
       ``pma__column_info``)
-    * to update your PRE-2.5.0 Column\_comments Table use this:  and remember that the Variable in :file:`config.inc.php` has been renamed from :config:option:`$cfg['Servers'][$i]['column\_comments']` to :config:option:`$cfg['Servers'][$i]['column\_info']`
+    * to update your PRE-2.5.0 Column\_comments table use this:  and remember that the Variable in :file:`config.inc.php` has been renamed from :config:option:`$cfg['Servers'][$i]['column\_comments']` to :config:option:`$cfg['Servers'][$i]['column\_info']`